arkui-x/docs/en/application-dev/reference/apis/js-apis-file-fs.md

 ## fs.accessSync

-accessSync(path: string): boolean
+accessSync(path: string, mode?: AccessModeType): boolean

-Synchronously checks whether a file exists.
+Checks whether a file or directory exists or has the operation permission.
+This API returns the result synchronously.<br>If the read, write, or read and write permission verification fails, the error code 13900012 (Permission denied) will be thrown.

 **System capability**: SystemCapability.FileManagement.File.FileIO